SAREC-Lab/sUAS-UseCases/usecases/supporting/FlyToDestination.md

 ## Main Success Scenario

-1. DroneResponse decomposes the entire flight path into a series of flight_legs, each one with its own target waypoint.
+1. DroneResponse decomposes the entire flight path into a series of `flight_legs`, each one with its own target waypoint.
-2. DroneResponse establishes an initial altitude of the flight [starting_altitude] and assigns it as the starting altitude of each individual leg.
+2. DroneResponse establishes an initial altitude of the flight `[starting_altitude]` and assigns it as the starting altitude of each individual leg.
-3. DroneResponse checks the starting flight_leg to ensure that it does not pass through any prohibited airspace whilst maintaining its [starting_altitude].
+3. DroneResponse checks the starting flight_leg to ensure that it does not pass through any prohibited airspace whilst maintaining its `[starting_altitude]`.
-4. DroneResponse a terrain map to check the altitude of the flight_leg's terrain to ensure that the UAV maintains [minimum_terrain_separation] whilst maintaining the [starting_altitude] of the current leg.
+4. DroneResponse a terrain map to check the altitude of the flight_leg's terrain to ensure that the UAV maintains `[minimum_terrain_separation]` whilst maintaining the `[starting_altitude]` of the current leg.
-5. Steps 3-4 are repeated for each flight_leg.
+5. Steps 3-4 are repeated for each `flight_leg`.
 6. Given the flight plan, the UAV checks that it has sufficient battery power to reach its destination.
 It determines that it has sufficient power to continue.
 7. The UAV ascends or descends to the target altitude of the current flight leg.
 8. The UAV flies to the destination waypoint of the current flight leg.